 Achmat Dangor has published four novels.
-Bitter Fruit was shortlisted for the Man Booker Prize for 2004 as well as the 2003 International Dublin Impac Award.
+Bitter Fruit was shortlisted for the Man Booker Prize in 2004 and for the International Dublin Impac Award in 2003.
 Dangor’s new novel, Dikeledi, will be released in August 2017.
-At the SABF, Achmat will reflect on a life of writing with a star studded panel.
+Together with a star-studded panel at the SABF, he will reflect on a life of writing.

-Ameera Patel received recognition as a storyteller, being named one of the Mail & Guardian’s Top 200 Young South Africans in 2016.
+Ameera Patel received recognition as a storyteller, and was named one of the Mail & Guardian’s Top 200 Young South Africans in 2016.
 She also received the Premier’s Special Recognition Award for Youth Excellence and Service.
 She is an actor, writer, theatre‐maker and poet residing in Johannesburg.
-Her debut novel, Outside the Lines, published by Modjadji Books was longlisted for the Barry Ronge Fiction Prize and the german translation rights have been sold.
-Her play ‘Whistle Stop’ also received recognition with a Silver Standard Bank Ovation Award (2014) as well as a PANSA New Writer’s Award (2014).
-Ameera’s work centres around the connections and rifts that occur between people when their worlds collide.
-She has a BA in Theatre and Performance (UCT) and received a distinction for her Masters in Creative Writing (Wits).
+Her debut novel, Outside the Lines, published by Modjadji Books, was longlisted for the Barry Ronge Fiction Prize.
+The German translation rights for the book have been sold.
+Her play ‘Whistle Stop also received recognition via a Silver Standard Bank Ovation Award (2014) and a PANSA New Writer’s Award (2014).
+Patel’s work centres on the connections and rifts that occur between people when their worlds collide.
+She has a BA in Theatre and Performance (UCT), and received a distinction for her Master’s in Creative Writing (Wits).

-From an early age, Angela Makholwa harbored dreams of becoming a storyteller.
-Her love for the written word saw her first short story being published at the age of 13 in the popular youth publication; Upbeat Magazine.
-From that moment, the bug had bitten.
-Angela went onto graduate as a Journalism major at Rhodes University and practiced as a journalist for several years before starting her own PR and events management company; Britespark Communications in 2002.
-Her debut novel, Red Ink is a crime thriller set in Johannesburg which was published to both public and critical acclaim in 2007.
-This was followed by The 30th Candle, a book that revolves around four university friends who navigate their way to their 30th birthdays with humorous and sometimes unexpected results.
-The Black Widow Society (published in 2013) follows the cloak and dagger workings of a secret society of middle class women who plot to eliminate their errant husbands through devious and underhanded means, giving fresh meaning to the words “Hell hath no fury like a woman scorned”.
-Angela’s new book Blessed Girl will be available at bookstores in October 2017.
+From an early age, Angela Makholwa harboured dreams of becoming a storyteller.
+When she was 13, her love of the written word resulted in the publication of her first short story in the popular youth publication Upbeat Magazine.
+From that moment, the bug bit.
+Angela went on to graduate as a Journalism major at Rhodes University and practised as a journalist for several years before starting her own PR and events-management company – Britespark Communications – in 2002.
+Her debut novel, Red Ink, was a crime thriller set in Johannesburg and was published to both public and critical acclaim in 2007.
+This was followed by The 30th Candle, a book that revolved around four university friends navigating their way towards their 30th birthdays, with sometimes unexpected and humorous results.
+The Black Widow Society, published in 2013, follows the cloak-and-dagger workings of a secret society of middle-class women who are plotting to eliminate their errant husbands through devious and underhand means, giving fresh meaning to the words ‘Hell hath no fury like a woman scorned.’
+Angela’s new book, Blessed Girl, will be available at bookstores in October 2017.

-Athambile is currently doing her PhD on Noni Jabavu’s memoirs while teaching at the University of Pretoria as a New Generation of Academics Programme nGAP lecturer.
+Athambile Masola is currently doing her PhD on Noni Jabavu’s memoirs while teaching at the University of Pretoria as a lecturer on the New Generation of Academics Programme nGAP.
 Her work questions the erasure of black women in South Africa’s literary historiography and centres on women’s lives and stories.
 She is also a writer and blogger, and her work has appeared in Prufrock, Sable Literary Magazine, Mail & Guardian, Daily Dispatch, The Sunday Independent and The Journalist.
-At the SABF 2017 Athambile will be running Young Adult writing workshops.
+At SABF 2017, Masola will be running Young Adult Writing workshops.

-Ayọ̀bámi Adébáyọ̀ has written for Farafina, Elle, Lawino magazine, Metro, Litro, the BBC and many others.
-She holds BA and MA degrees in Literature in English from Obafemi Awolowo University, Ife and has worked as an editor for Saraba magazine since 2009.
-She also has an MA in Creative Writing from the University of East Anglia where she was awarded an international bursary for creative writing.
+Ayọ̀bámi Adébáyò has written for Farafina, Elle magazine, Lawino magazine, Metro, Litro, the BBC and many other platforms.
+She holds BA and MA degrees in Literature in English from Obafemi Awolowo University, Ife, and has worked as an editor for Saraba magazine since 2009.
+She also has an MA in Creative Writing from the University of East Anglia, where she was awarded an international bursary for creative writing.
 Her debut novel, Stay with Me, was shortlisted for the Kwani?
-Manuscript prize and the Baileys Women’s Prize for Fiction.
-Ayobami has received fellowships and residencies from Ledig House, Sinthian Cultural Centre, Hedgebrook, Ox-bow School of Arts, and Ebedi Hills, she was shortlisted twice for the Miles Morland Scholarship.
+Manuscript Prize and the Baileys Women’s Prize for Fiction.
+Adébáyò has received fellowships and residencies from Ledig House, Sinthian Cultural Centre, Hedgebrook, the Oxbow School of Art and Ebedi Hill, and was shortlisted twice for the Miles Morland Scholarship.

 Born in Cape Town, Barbara Boswell writes to untangle the intersections of gender and race in her fiction and non-fiction.
-After 10 years in the US, Barbara returned to South Africa and now lives in Johannesburg.
-She is a feminist scholar based in the Department of English Studies at the University of the Witwatersrand.
-Barbara will talk on hidden figures in the African Imagination.
+She is the author of Grace: A Novel (2017), published by Modjaji Books, and is currently completing a book on the history of Black South African women writers’ fiction.
+Barbara’s writing has been published in the literary journal scrutiny2, and feminist journals Agenda, Feminist Studies and Feminist Formations, as well as the Mail and Guardian, The Conversation, and The Journalist.
+Barbara holds degrees in Journalism from CPUT, and Gender Studies from the University of the Western Cape.
+After 10 years in the US, she returned to South Africa and now lives in Johannesburg, where she is a feminist literary scholar based in the Department of English Studies at the University of the Witwatersrand.
+Boswell will talk on hidden figures in the African imagination.

 Bibi Bakare-Yusuf, founder of Cassava Republic Press – one of the continent’s most industrious and successful publishing houses – will participate in mapping ways in which we might grow the African book market.

 Billy Kahora is managing editor of Kwani? journal and other Kwani? publications, including the visual narratives 24Nairobi and Kenya Burning.
 He has been Kwani?
-Litfest curator since 2008 and in 2015 curated Writers in Conversation: Beyond the Map of English.
-Billy is a prolific and highly acclaimed writer and has been awarded writer’s fellowships in Italy, the UK, Germany and Denmark.
+Litfest curator of the Kwani?
+Literary Festival since 2008 and in 2015 curated Writers in Conversation: Beyond the Map of English.
+Billy is a prolific and highly acclaimed writer and has been awarded writer’s fellowships in Denmark, Germany, Italy and the UK.
 He recently taught on the MA in Creative Writing course at Rhodes University, and has also taught writing workshops in East Africa for the past ten years.
 At SABF 2017, Billy will look specifically at growing the African book market and creating a reading culture in the country.

 South African crime author Deon Meyer is a former journalist, advertising copywriter, Internet manager and brand strategist.
-He has published twelve novels and two short story collections in Afrikaans.
-His books have been translated into 28 languages world-wide.
+He has published twelve novels and two short-story collections in Afrikaans.
+His books have been translated into 28 languages worldwide.
 He has also written, directed and produced TV series and feature films.
 Deon is one of South Africa’s best-known authors at the Fair.
-Most excitingly, he will be engaging with a new crime novelist writing in one of South Africa’s indigenous languages.
+Excitingly, he will be engaging with a new crime novelist writing in one of South Africa’s indigenous languages.